AFS CEO Peter Daly goes but business as usual

 At the time a spokesperson for the regulator said the review process, including the implementation of recommendations, would be ongoing over the next 13 months.

-One comment on “AFS CEO Peter Daly goes but business as usual”
+One response to “AFS CEO Peter Daly goes but business as usual”

 There’s good reason no-one was interested in buying AFS.
 Not only were there too many skeletons in the closet, but this old boys club has got hugely inflated ideals of what they’re worth.
 Wake up shareholders and clear out the board!